matchbook-technology/matchbook-sdk/README.md

 ### Maven dependency

-You should update your pom.xml to pull SNAPSHOT version from Sonatype Release Repository, a.k.a.
-OSSRH
+You should update your _pom.xml_ to pull SNAPSHOT version from Sonatype Release Repository (OSSRH)

 ```xml
     <repositories>
         <repository>